|

 It appears that Dukes of Hazzard may have been the

-victim of some good old fashioned internal Atari territoriality.
+victim of some good old fashioned internal Atari

-located in California.
-Apparently the California group
+staff was located in California.
+Apparently the California

-Interestingly, this wasn't Atari's first attempt at
+Interestingly this wasn't Atari's first attempt at

 a Dukes of Hazzard game.
 Atari had previously attempted to

-rework the graphics in the unreleased game Stunt Cycle (based on
+rework the graphics in the unreleased game Stunt

-It's unknown why Atari abandoned the Stunt Cycle version, but it
+Hazzard type game.
+It's unknown why Atari abandoned the

-may be because it was too outdated by the time it was ready for
+Stunt Cycle version, but it may be because it was too outdated by

-why Atari was so eager to get this Dukes of Hazzard game out the
+games.
+This may explain why Atari was so eager to get this

-to make it playable.
-Dukes of Hazzard is an interesting game
+playable.
+Dukes of Hazzard is an interesting game with a lot of

-with a lot of potential, it's a shame Atari wasn't willing to wait
+potential, it's a shame Atari wasn't willing to wait until it was

-Version |
+| Version |

 Cart Text |